Melting Chocolate

 Conflict

-In connection with a real estate transaction I was involved in, the book describes events that could be interpreted as criminal offenses on my part.
-According to this narrative, I am said to have been solely responsible for the breakup in 1905.
-After my resignation, I am also said to have engaged in unfair competition against my former company and to have been convicted of this in 1909.
+In 1899, I sold my factory to a company in Zurich.
+Subsequently, a dispute arose within the merged company.
+According to the narrative in the book, I am said to have acted against the interests of the Zurich-based company leadership.
+In connection with a private real estate purchase in 1902, the book describes actions on my part that could be misinterpreted as potentially criminal.
+The negative portrayal of me in connection with the legend now makes sense.
+According to this narrative, I am said to have been solely responsible for the split between the Bernese and Zurich parties in 1905.
+After my resignation, I am said to have gone into competition with my former company and to have been convicted of this in 1909.

+My brother and cousin left the merged company at the same time.
 In 1906, they founded A & W Lindt.
-By opening this second chocolate factory, they violated the non-compete clause in the employment contracts with their former employer.
-The former employer subsequently sought the contractual damages.
-Three judgments were rendered in these civil lawsuits in 1909.
-One of the judgments concerned the former production manager at the Bernese site.
-My cousin was found not guilty.
-My brother, on the other hand, was ordered to pay damages.
-Seven days after my brother’s conviction, my death had to be announced.
+By establishing this second chocolate factory, they violated the non-compete clause in their employment contracts with their former employer.
+The company subsequently sought contractual damages.
+Three judgments were handed down in these civil lawsuits in 1909.
+One of the rulings concerned the former production manager at the Bernese facility.
+Another concerned my brother, who was ordered to pay damages.
+My cousin, on the other hand, was acquitted.
+Seven days after my brother’s conviction, my death was announced.
 As if these circumstances weren’t bad enough, the claim in the book is also false.
-At no time was I ever legally convicted.
+At no time was there a legal conviction against me.

 Following my death, another civil lawsuit was filed against A & W Lindt.
 In 1927, my brother and my cousin were ordered to pay damages of 800,000 Swiss francs for unfair competition.
 As general partners, they were liable in solidarity with their private assets.
 The plaintiff, however, had sought damages in the amount of 4 million Swiss francs.
 To that end, they tried to claim additional damages, which they alleged I had caused during my active career.
 After my death, the liability for damages was said to have passed to my brother as my sole heir.
 In the judgment, however, the court concluded that no culpable misconduct on my part had been proven.
 Thus, the judge effectively granted me a posthumous exoneration.